FEIE vs. Foreign Tax Credit 2026: Which One Saves You More? (5 Real Scenarios)

 - The taxes are legal and actual foreign tax liability

 There are limitations based on income categories and sourcing rules, but most employed expats qualify.
+Note that the FTC covers a broader range of income than the FEIE — including investment income from foreign sources.

 FEIE vs. FTC: A Side-by-Side Comparison